ipansh/check-my-stock/README.md

 # check-my-stock
-Web app with customized reports on my stock portfolio perfomance.
+Web app with customized reports on personal stock portfolio perfomance.
 Implemented through combination of Flask and Plotly in Python, deployed in Heroku (HTML+Javascript).